I am a Mdewakanton Dakota rights activist with several

 by clicking reference

-Our church was opposed to prohibition, a stance that influenced a lot of people to brake the
+The Roman Catholic was opposed to prohibition, a stance that influenced a lot of people to brake the

 prohibition laws, which in turn